raizelk/Leetcode/README.md

 ## Feedback

 Your feedback is valuable to me!
 Please share any suggestions or improvements you think can help me on my journey.
-If you have any advice non how to start as a beginner and any mistakes to avoid please tell me <3
+If you have any advice on how to start as a beginner and any mistakes to avoid please tell me <3

 Thanks for visiting!